Liberty Law

 There are very few downsides to running an impaired driving trial.
 The court room experience we have built over the years by running thousands of trials pays dividends for each and every one of our clients.

-In any criminal trial, there can be no guarantee of success and one should be wary of any lawyer who does.
-However, we are confident that our Edmonton DUI lawyers are among the very best in this field and among a select few in Alberta who truly know this area of the law.
+In any criminal trial, there can be no guarantee of success and one should be wary of any lawyer who promises this.
+However, we are confident that our DUI lawyers in Edmonton or in our Grande Prairie offices are among the very best in this field and among a select few in Alberta who truly know this area of the law.
 With that expertise we can truly offer a client every defence possible in this exceedingly complex area of the law.